xiaoyuan1996/retrievalSystem/readme.md

 ### -------------------------------------------------------------------------------------
 ### Customize your rerieval model

 You only need to change the ./code/models folder to make your retrieval model run in the service.
-For this, you need to provide encoding interfaces and model initialization interfaces for different modal data.
+For this, you should provide encoding interfaces and model initialization interfaces for different modal data.
 For more information about this, please see the README file under ./code/models/ .

 ## Under Updating